TWarczak/data_warz/content/post/2021-08-01-sagemaker-r-xgb-churn/index.md

 output: md_document
 author: Todd Warczak
 date: '2021-08-03'
-slug: modeltime
+slug: SageMaker
 categories:
   - rstats
   - AWS
   - SageMaker
   - XGBoost
   - R
 tags:
   - rstats
   - AWS
   - reticulate
   - XGBoost
   - R
 summary: "For this post, I experimented using AWS SageMaker with the AWS built-in XGBoost algorithm from within my local RStudio to predict whether a bank customer has churned.
 The data comes from the SLICED season 1 episode 7 Kaggle competition.
 SLICED is a data science competition where contestants are given a never-before-seen dataset and two-hours to code a solution to a prection challenge."
 featured: "featured-sagemaker.png"
 image: